Quinault Consultations Program

-The Quinault Consultations Department provides expertise and guidance for individuals, agencies, organizations or businesses prior to ground-disturbing activities such as timber harvest on the Quinault Indian Nation and within the Nation’s areas of interest, primarily within the Chehalis watershed.
+The Quinault Consultations Program provides expertise and guidance for individuals, agencies, organizations or businesses prior to ground-disturbing activities such as timber harvest on the Quinault Indian Nation and within the Nation’s areas of interest, primarily within the Chehalis watershed.
 Consultation with the tribe is a requirement before any actions are taken.

 Federal agencies must consult with Indian tribes that attach religious and cultural significance to historic properties, regardless of their location.
-The goal of the Quinault Consultations Department is to protect cultural and natural resources such as archaeological sites, traditional indigenous use sites, forests, clean air and water, fish and wildlife in addition to the habitat that all require to survive and thrive.
+The goal of the Quinault Consultations Program is to protect cultural and natural resources such as archaeological sites, traditional indigenous use sites, forests, clean air and water, fish and wildlife in addition to the habitat that all require to survive and thrive.

 The Quinault Division of Natural Resources has established a Tribal Cultural Resource Specialist to manage its cultural resource/archaeological responsibilities.
 At this time, agencies with programs within the Quinault area of interest must consult with the State Historical Preservation Office and the Quinault Indian Nation’s Cultural Resource Specialist.

 Cultural Resource Specialist, Justine James, Jr » 360.276.8215 x7330

 National Historic Preservation Act » Sets forth government policy and procedures regarding “historic properties” — that is, districts, sites, buildings, structures, and objects included in or eligible for the National Register of Historic Places.
 Section 106 of NHPA requires that Federal agencies consider the effects of their actions on such properties, following regulations issued by the Advisory Council on Historic Preservation.

 American Indian Religious Freedom Act » Orders protection and preservation of traditional religions of Native Americans.
 Federal implementation of protective and preservation functions relating to Native American religious cultural rights and practices; Presidential report to Congress.